Decision-making explanation

 To make a good decision, council members need (background) information.
 They actively seek it out.
 The agenda committee determines how the council can best form a picture of a subject that is put on the agenda.
 That is why we call this the image-forming phase.
 That picture can often be formed in writing, for example with a survey or by asking questions of the board.
 It can also be a site visit to get a good picture of the situation.
 Or a presentation by an expert.
 Some topics call for more, such as space for speakers to bring their opinions to the council.
 Or an exchange of views between council members, group followers and several residents.
 A table discussion is organized for this purpose.
 Table discussions are a great way for council members to hear what residents think about a topic or proposal.
 Information is exchanged, questions are asked and opinions are exchanged.
 Even if you only want to listen and not join in, you are welcome at the table talks.
 In fact, these are public meetings.

-In the Aalten Actueel, we always mention one week before the meeting which topics will be discussed by the council and when.
-At aalten.bestuurlijkeinformatie.nl you can view council agendas and meeting documents.
-Topics that are the subject of a table discussion can also be viewed here.
-If you would like to discuss that topic with council members, you can register yourself with the registry(griffie@aalten.nl or (0543) 49 33 33.
-If you are directly involved you may also be invited to the table discussion.
-Even if you only want to listen and not join in the discussion, you are welcome to attend the table discussions.
+In Aalten Actueel, we always announce the topics to be discussed by the council and when they will be discussed one week before the meeting.
+You can view the council's agendas and meeting documents at aalten.bestuurlijkeinformatie.nl.
+Topics to be discussed at roundtable discussions can also be viewed here.
+If you would like to discuss a topic with council members, you can register with the Municipal Clerk’s Office Municipal Clerk’s Office or (0543) 49 33 33.
+If you are directly involved, you may also be invited to the roundtable discussion.
+Even if you only want to listen and not participate in the discussion, you are welcome to attend the roundtable discussions.
 These meetings are open to the public.

 Judgment